mmousiou/8th-Bootcamp---Week-3-challenges/default/README.md

    sfdx auth:web:login -s -a mydevorg
    ```

-1. Run this command in a terminal to deploy the app.
+1. Deploy the sub-folders in the default folder with the following order
+   flexipages
+   classes
+   lwc
+   tabs
+   application
+   all the default folder

    ```
    sfdx force:source:deploy -p force-app